 The UC San Francisco School of Nursing has been among those forging a critical role for nurse researchers, which balances our profession’s unique strengths with opportunities for inter-professional, translational work.
-In 2011, and five times in the last eight years, UCSF has been ranked first among US Schools of Nursing in National Institutes of Health (NIH) research funding.
+In 2013, and six times in the last nine years, UCSF has been ranked first among US Schools of Nursing in National Institutes of Health (NIH) research funding.

 Patient Care Excellence

 Faculty from the UC San Francisco School of Nursing fill leadership roles at some of the San Francisco Bay Area's most widely respected community clinics, outpatient facilities, and hospitals, including UCSF Medical Center, which ranks nationally and is the #3 hospital in California according to “Best Hospitals 2012-13” by US News & World Report.